Who We Are

 Transfer of Possession of Your Data.
 You will be notified via email and/or a prominent notice on our Sites of any change in possession or uses of your Personal Data, as well as any choices you may have regarding your Personal Data.

-Security Incident.
-In the event that your Personal Data is compromised as a breach of security, we will notify you in compliance with applicable law.
+In case of a data breach resulting in the compromise of your Personal Data, we will notify you in compliance with applicable law.

 General Rights.
 You can always decide not to disclose your Personal Data to us, but that may limit your ability to take advantage of some of the features of our Sites.
 You can opt-out of receiving communications from us at any time by using the unsubscribe link in the email communications we send.
 We may still send you communications related to our business and/or your transactions with us.